Muskegon Area Promise

 How Does The PROMISE Work?

-Promise Scholarships will fund either a certificate program, a two-year associate degree or even a portion of a bachelor’s degree at approved local vocational training centers, Muskegon Community College or Baker College of Muskegon.
+Promise Scholarships will fund either a certificate program, a two-year associate degree or even a portion of a bachelor’s degree at approved local vocational training centers, Muskegon Community College or Baker College..

 The Promise Scholarship provides the financial assistance necessary to earn a high quality credential when used in conjunction with federal, state and institutional grants.
 Awards may be used for a variety of educational expenses as identified by Promise Zone law.